 Have you spent a bit too much over the holidays and you’re thinking about credit card debt consolidation?

-Or has credit card debt become a regular occurence in your life and you’re just looking for a way out?
+Or has credit card debt become a regular occurrence in your life and you’re just looking for a way out?

 - Credit cards allow you to spend more than you make and most people simply aren’t paying attention.